leesgrey/Logic2020/README.md

 ### Professor Course Page
+- Display Course information: time, class size and class average
+- Show a table of all student
-Click "Recognizing Rules" under Question Section at the Dashboard
+- Click "Recognizing Rules" under Question Section at the Dashboard

 ### Professor Assignment Page
+- You can check and uncheck question on the question list
-You can add or remove question for an assignment
+- You can remove a selected question by clicking the cross at the selected question list

 ### Account/Profile Page
+- See user profile information
-You can logout here
+- You can logout here